- Anne Vallayer-Coster (French, 1744–1818)

 Learn more about Vallayer-Coster’s painting Portrait of a Violinist: Nationalmuseum

-Past exhibitions featuring Anne Vallayer-Coster:
+Current and past exhibitions featuring Anne Vallayer-Coster:

 In 2002–3, the Dallas Museum of Art organized the exhibition “Anne Vallayer-Coster: Painter to the Court of Marie-Antoinette.”
 Other venues for the show included the National Gallery of Art (Washington DC), the Frick Collection, and the Musee des Beaux-Arts de Nancy.
 Exhibition